 Are there any other pieces of advice you’d like to pass on?

 Acknowledge that achieving a work-life balance isn’t easy, so be kind to yourself.
-If you can prioritize your own mental wellbeing, this is a really good start.Posted over 1 year ago
+If you can prioritize your own mental wellbeing, this is a really good start.Posted about 2 years ago